Line Cook Level One D&C East Village

 Demonstrate the Core Values of Gin & Luck:

-• Excellence - We will forever be chasing excellence; it is a pursuit without end.
+• Pursuit of Excellence: We will forever be chasing excellence, even when we sometimes fail.
+It is a pursuit without end

 Reporting Structure

-• Line Cooks report to the Lead Line Cook and Kitchen Manager
+• Line Cooks report to the Chef de Cuisine and Sous Chefs

-• Line Cooks work in tandem with the Lead Line Cook, other Line Cooks and the rest of the kitchen and floor teams.
+• Line Cooks work in tandem with the Sous Chefs, other Line Cooks and the rest of the back of house staff

 Compensation and Benefits